iyzhang/misogyny/README.md

 Many of the men that I interact with have been raised by wonderful mothers that taught them to be supportive husbands, and some of them even have daughters that taught them that my plight is real.
-However, as the Entitled book notes: many men have been and feel that they have a right to be adored by the women in their lives.
+However, as the *Entitled* [3] book notes: many men have been and feel that they have a right to be adored by the women in their lives.
 It sounds ridiculous, but I am not their mother or daughter, and I do not owe them anything.
 However, since so many men *only* interact with women in this way, perhaps it isn't surprising that they mistake me for one